SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 You don't go to oxford, you "understand" at oxford.
 And after you understand at oxford, you rid yourself of your corrupt ways.
 One does not simply head to oxford, one attempts to see and understand (Luke 19:5), and Come Down to rid of sins.

-Inherent sense of superority, for Chacko, Oxford is Jesus.
+Inherent sense of superority, for Chacko, Oxford is the tree that allows him to see Jesus.
 Marxist.

 Ammu instead offers an alternate interpretation, instead of meeting a Jesus like figure, one actually meets a harsher figure: the ground.
 One acutally comes down to earth, and, instead of